lukfel/ng-scaffold/README.md

 ```

 Add the container to the ``app.component.html`` (optionally omit configs of elements you don't need)
+* the `lf-container` is fully modular, so if you only need the header, you can just pass the `headerConfig`
 ```.html
 <!-- container -->
 <lf-container